AlexandreAbraham/frontiers2013/reviews.rst

 Intro: we detailed the position of scikit-learn in the Python scientific stack and why we think it has its place into the neuroimaging landscape.

-4.4 Results:
-We focused on the outcome of the simple methods for neuroimaging people that are not into machine learning.
-We want to show them what they can get out of the scikit-learn.
-We took your remark into account by adding that our simple models can be replaced by any more sophisticated model embedded in scikit-learn.
+4.4 Results: We focused on the outcome of the simple methods for neuroimaging people that are not into machine learning.
+We want to show the possibilities opened by scikit-learn.
+We outlined the fact that our simple models can be replaced by any more sophisticated model embedded in scikit-learn.